Stability of Transformers under Layer Normalization: Background and Setup

-with $\bfX(0) = \bfX_0$, for $i=0,1,...,D-1$ and $t \in [0, T]$, where $\Delta t=\frac{T}{2D}$, $t_i=2i\Delta t$.
-Here, the (artificial) time variable $t$ serves as an analogue of the Transformer depth, the parameters $\bftheta(t)$ vary with time, and $T$ is the terminal time.
-In this view, each Transformer block corresponds to evolving the hidden state $\bfX(t)$ along the dynamics over two consecutive subintervals, one governed by the attention dynamics and the other by the feedforward dynamics.
+\paragraph{Discrete-time Dynamics.} The skip connection structure in the Transformer blocks (\ref{eq:self-attention}-\ref{eq:fully-connected}) can be interpreted as a discrete-time dynamical system~\cite{haber2017stable,ruthotto2020deep,lu2020understanding}.
+The layer index $i\in [0,D]$ represents a discrete (artificial) time, and the Transformer hidden state $\bfX_i$ represents the state of the dynamics at time $i$.
+In particular, the initial condition is defined by the input $\bfX_0$ at $i=0$.
+The state then evolves according to the residual terms $f_{\rm attn}$ and $f_{\rm ffn}$ of (\ref{eq:self-attention}-\ref{eq:fully-connected}), which act as the velocity of the dynamics.
+Finally, the state at terminal time $i=D$ is the last Transformer hidden state $\bfX_D$.
+In this view, each Transformer block corresponds to evolving the hidden state $\bfX_i$ along the dynamics over two consecutive subintervals, one governed by the attention dynamics (\ref{eq:self-attention}) and the other by the feedforward dynamics (\ref{eq:fully-connected}).

-Importantly, the standard Transformer (\ref{eq:self-attention})-(\ref{eq:fully-connected}) and the continuous-time dynamics (\ref{eq:cts_dynamics}) are closely connected.
-When $\Delta t=1$ and $\bftheta(t_i)=\bftheta_i$, a single-step Euler discretization of the continuous-time dynamics recovers the standard Transformer.
-Conversely, the standard Transformer converges to the continuous-time dynamics as the number of layers $D$ increases for a fixed $T$.
-The increasing depth of modern Transformers is evident in current industrial practice~\cite{zhao2023survey,minaee2024large,brown2020gpt3,pope2023efficiently}, in which deeper models are built to achieve higher capabilities and handle more complex tasks.

-\paragraph{Layer Normalization.} Layer normalization~\citep{ba2016layernormalization} is widely used in Transformer architectures.
-Given a hidden state $\bfX \in \mathbb{R}^{d \times n}$, the layer normalization operation\footnote{RMSNorm~\citep{zhang2019root} is sometimes used instead of LN.
+\paragraph{Layer Normalization.} Layer normalization~\cite{ba2016layernormalization} is widely used in Transformer architectures.
+Given a hidden state $\bfX \in \mathbb{R}^{d \times n}$, the layer normalization operation\footnote{RMSNorm~\cite{zhang2019root} is sometimes used instead of LN.
 We discuss it in the Appendix, and our theory reamins the same under RMSNorm.} is applied to each of its tokens (columns) $\bfx \in \mathbb{R}^{d}$ as follows

-where $\bfgamma, \bfbeta \in \mathbb{R}^d$ are trainable parameters, $\odot$ is the Hadamard element-wise product, $\hat{\bfx}$ is given by\footnote{In practice, a small constant is added to the denominator of (\ref{eq:standardized}) to avoid division by zero; for simplicity, we omit this in our analysis.}
+where $\bfgamma, \bfbeta \in \mathbb{R}^d$ are trainable parameters, $\odot$ is the Hadamard element-wise product, and $\hat{\bfx}$ is given by\footnote{In practice, a small constant is added to the denominator of (\ref{eq:standardized}) to avoid division by zero; for simplicity, we omit this in our analysis.}

 Here, $x_l \in \mathbb{R}$ denotes the $l$-th entry of $\bfx$.
 Layer normalization is important because it regulates the magnitude of hidden states across layers.
-In particular, as we show in Lemma~\ref{lemma:ellipsoid}, $\rm LN$ projects its input onto an ellipsoid, providing a concrete geometric explanation for how it prevents exploding activations in deep Transformers.
+In particular, it is a known property that layer normalization projects its input onto an ellipsoid—a fact we state formally below in Lemma~\ref{lemma:ellipsoid}—providing a geometric explanation for how it prevents exploding activations in deep Transformers.

 \begin{lemma} The layer normalization output $\bfz=\text{LN}(\bfx; \bfgamma, \bfbeta)$ lies on the ellipsoid

 where $\bfGamma = {\rm diag}(\bfgamma)\in \mathbb{R}^{d\times d}$. \end{lemma}